eilvelia/tdl/README.md

 You can consider using reactive libraries like RxJS or [most][] for convenient event processing.

+Some other rarely-used events also exist and are described in the TypeScript interface.

 `client.addListener` is an alias for `client.on`.

 [most]: https://github.com/cujojs/most